Frequently asked questions

 • Yes, we can source both modern references and rare vintage models.
 As part of a trusted dealer network, we have access to a wide range of timepieces and are happy to assist in finding the perfect watch for you.
 Feel free to reach out with any inquiries, and we’ll keep an eye out for your desired model.

 • Our inventory primarily consists of watches sourced from auctions and direct purchases from fellow watch enthusiasts.
 We acquire our timepieces exclusively from reputable sources and meticulously reauthenticate each one to ensure that we only sell genuine watches.
-Additionally, all watches purchased through eBay undergo authentication via the eBay Authenticity Guarantee program at Stoll & Co.

 Shipping